Enzolita/pixelpals-pp5/README.md

 **Post Page**
 <br>
 Dive into Details: See all the nitty-gritty about a post, including comments.
 Edit or delete your posts easily.
-Tag posts with one category, and (once the bug’s fixed) multiple hashtags.
-The multi-hashtag feature is hidden for now due to [BUG#68](https://github.com/JaqiKal/pixavibe-frontend/issues/68).
-Like the category tagging, it offers a predefined list to select/deselect multiple hashtags.
-However, once a post is saved, you can't change the hashtags during edits.
-To avoid a bad user experience, we've temporarily hidden this feature in the belly of our scrumptious app.

 Owner´s post(s), me, myself and I!